PRUNERS/FLiT/documentation/installation.md

 * **Launcher** -> **Database**
 * **Runner** -> **Database**

-so these are the connections you may want to have an SSH connection.
+so these are the connections you may want to setup SSH keys for.
 See [Ubuntu's help documentation](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for setting up SSH keys.